Discord-Resources-Wiki/Discord-Resources-Wiki/wiki/resources/official-servers.md

 # Official Servers

 ## **Discord Testers**
-> __Description:__ The official place to report Discord Bugs!
+> __Description:__ The official place to report Discord bugs!
 Help find bugs, chat with others and be a part of the testers community!   <br/>
 __Link:__ [Discord Testers](https://discord.gg/discord-testers)

 @gg/discord-testers